Hypermedia

 The first hypermedia work was, arguably, the Aspen Movie Map.
 Atkinson's HyperCard popularized hypermedia writing, while a variety of literary hypertext and hypertext works, fiction and nonfiction, demonstrated the promise of links. .
 Most modern hypermedia is delivered via electronic pages from a variety of systems including Media players, web browsers, and stand-alone applications.
 Audio hypermedia is emerging with voice command devices and voice browsing.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Hypermedia" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Hypermedia" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools